 During the revolution, Château de Bagatelle was considered one the new republic’s assets.
-The Convention decreed that Bagatelle, like other royal estates, should not be sold but rather maintained at the expense of the republic.
+The Convention decreed that it, like other royal estates, should not be sold but rather maintained at the expense of the republic.
 It was “to furnish amusement to the people and form establishments useful to agriculture and the fine arts.”
 However, because the government needed money Bagatelle was sold.
 It then became “a place of public amusement; a theatre was built in the park.
 But the distance from Paris was too great; the place was again put up for sale.”

-Following the Revolution, Napoleon I installed his son, the Roi de Rome at Bagatelle.
+Following the Revolution, Napoleon Bonaparte installed his son, the Roi de Rome at Bagatelle.
 When the Count d’Artois reacquired Bagatelle, he gave it to his son, the Duke of Berry.
 One description of Bagatelle at this time follows:

 “It consists of a court, a second court, called cour d’honneur, a square pavilion with a semi-circular front, towards the garden, and a pile of building for servants.
 In the front of this pile, opposite to the entrance of the pavilion, are twelve statues in niches.
 The entrance of the pavilion is adorned with fine statues of Hebe and Bacchus.
 The apartments on the ground floor are a vestibule, a billiard-room, a round saloon, with a cabinet or boudoir on each side, and a dining-room.”